Ireland can avoid déjà bleu as France come to town

 "If you believe preparation is important, which 90 per cent of us do, then you say, ‘well, hang on, that’s going to get that extra three or four per cent out of them’.”

-So Ireland can’t rely on the hope that they are not fine-tuned or have their mind on Top 14 business.
+So Ireland can’t rely on the hope that their opponents are not fine-tuned or have their mind on Top 14 business.

 In games that are virtually always decided by a score, that extra percentage has to be taken into account.
 Ireland must find their own extras to negate it.